11 Great Oral Storytelling Games for Adults

 Song Saga: The Music and Story Game That Rocks!

 Great stories, good music, and some beers.
-This game is a great game for a group of friends to have a good time together.
+This game is great for friends to have a good time together.

 Each one gets cards with prompts and chooses a song to play and a story to tell.
 Contrary to Spark (see above), this game is about true-life personal stories.
 You’ll need some Spotify or YouTube to share the music.